 It seems that nearly every grain mill priced around $50 has generally poor reviews.

 Victorio Hand Grain Mill, originally named the ‘Back to Basics 555’ (now called the Victorio Hand Mill), has fairly good reviews for it’s price range (~ $50).
 This might be a ‘good enough’ mill for the occasional user who isn’t too concerned that the flour may not grind as fine as more expensive mills or may not hold up as well under heavy usage.

-This hand mill is apparently a quality mid-range choice…
+The following hand grain mill is apparently a quality mid-range choice…

 It may be the best mix of value for quality and price.
 This hand mill comes with stone heads and stainless steel burr heads to accommodate different conditions, and will apparently grind fine flour (and everything else) without issue.
 It’s pricey though (~ $200), but will no doubt hold up to more heavy use.